Pentobarbital is a Euthanization Agent

 The J.M.
-Smucker Co. announced yesterday that it has voluntarily withdrawn certain shipments of more than 2 dozen dog food products because they may contain low levels of the euthanasia drug pentobarbital.
+Smucker Co. announced yesterday that it has voluntarily withdrawn certain shipments of more than 2 dozen dog food products.

 The company initiated the recall following media reports of pentobarbital contamination earlier this year in some of its Gravy Train dog food.